luhsra/llfree-bench/artifact-eval/README.md

 > We recommend disabling hyperthreading for the benchmarks.

 This command executes the benchmarks and generates the corresponding plots.
-The results can be found in `~/llfree-rs/artifact/alloc` within the docker container.
+The results can be found in `~/llfree-bench/artifact/alloc` within the docker container.

-The raw data from your benchmark run can be found in `allocator/artifact-*` (within the Docker container), while the data from the paper is in `allocator/latest-*`.
+The raw data from your benchmark run can be found in `~/llfree-bench/allocator/artifact-*`, while the data from the paper is in `~/llfree-bench/allocator/latest-*`.
 The metadata, such as system, environment, and benchmark parameters, can also be found in these directories.
 The paper's plots are located in the `out` directory.